-The 2023-2031 Housing Element identifies a foundational framework of five overarching goals to comprehensively address the housing crisis and needs of Oaklanders and to affirmatively further fair housing.
+This The 2023-2031 Housing Element identifies a foundational framework of five overarching goals to comprehensively address the housing crisis and needs of Oaklanders.
+The goals seek and to significantly address affirmatively further fair housing.

-- Reduce racial segregation and disparities in housing opportunities and outcomes - Replace segregated living patterns with truly integrated and balanced living patterns - Transform racially and ethnically concentrated areas of poverty into areas of opportunity, foster and maintain compliance with civil rights, and affirmatively further fair housing.
+- Reduce racial segregation and disparities in housing needs and access to opportunity, replaceopportunities and outcomes - Replace segregated living patterns with truly integrated and balanced living patterns, transform - Transform racially and ethnically concentrated areas of poverty into areas of opportunity, foster and maintain compliance with civil rights, and affirmatively further fair housing.
+The five goals are: